c0nrad/qrad/readme.md

 * [Teleportation](/circuits/teleportation): Move the state of a qubit to another qubit (destroying the original qubit in the process)
 * [Deutsch-Josza](/circuits/deutsch-josza): Determine if a blackbox function is balanced/constant
 * [Quantum Fourier Transform](/circuits/qft): Take the QFT/iQFT of some qubits with a neat interface
+* [Shor's Algorithm](/circuits/shor): A specific case of shor's for factoring 15 with co-prime 2.

 ### Example